Tampa Bay Watch:

 Wild About Dolphins

-Join us for a journey into the lives of dolphins - one of the ocean’s most intelligent and charismatic marine megafauna.
-Discover how these remarkable animals utilize echolocation, communicate with one another, and can be identified as individuals based on their dorsal fins!
+Join us for an exciting journey into the lives of dolphins—some of the ocean’s most intelligent and charismatic marine megafauna.
+Explore how these remarkable animals use echolocation, communicate with one another, and can even be recognized as individuals by their dorsal fins.
+Just like a human fingerprint, every dolphin’s dorsal fin is different!
+Students will discover how to identify dolphins based on these distinctive features and gain a deeper appreciation for these incredible creatures.

 April 3rd, 1:00 - 2:30 PM